-13.1.
-FightMND reserves the right to terminate an Award at any time.
-Circumstances which might lead to termination include:

-- Any breach in the Terms and Conditions under which the award was made; - If the Project has not started within three months of the agreed start date; - The work is diverging markedly from the original approved project.
-The Applicant/ Supervisor must inform FightMND immediately when they are aware of a change of direction (see Terms and Conditions 11.2).
-There may, however, be circumstances in which the change is acceptable on scientific grounds; - Failure to submit adequate progress reports, or serious and unresolvable problems identified by a site visit; and - Work has stopped on the Award, or the Applicant/Supervisor has ceased to be actively involved in the Project/Award.
+- 13.1.
+FightMND reserves the right to terminate the awarded Grant at any time.
+Circumstances which might lead to termination include: - Any breach in the Terms and Conditions under which the Grant was made; - If the Project has not started within three months of the agreed start date; - The work is diverging markedly from the original approved project.
+The Applicant/ Supervisor or an approved representative of the Administering Institution must inform FightMND immediately when they are aware of a change of direction (see Terms and Conditions 11.2).
+There may, however, be circumstances in which the change is acceptable on scientific grounds; - Failure to submit adequate progress reports, or serious and unresolvable problems identified by a site visit; and - Work has stopped on the Grant, or the Applicant/Supervisor has ceased to be actively involved in the project.
 FightMND must be informed immediately if the situation arises (see Terms and Conditions 11.2).

-FightMND will endeavour to give 60 days' prior notice before termination of an Award.
+FightMND will endeavour to give 60 days' prior notice before termination of an Grant.

 13.2.
-If an Award is terminated, FightMND will meet costs properly and necessarily incurred under the Award's Grant Agreement up to the termination date.
-However, payments will not, in aggregate, exceed the amount of the Award remaining to be paid at the time of its termination.
+If a Grant is terminated, FightMND will meet costs properly and necessarily incurred under the Grant Agreement up to the termination date.
+However, payments will not, in aggregate, exceed the amount of the Grant remaining to be paid at the time of its termination.